ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - Werkzeug v0.12
 - zope.interface v4.3.3

-## Swift actions
+## Swift Actions
 {: #openwhisk_ref_swift3}

 ### Swift 3
-Swift 3 actions are executed with Swift 3.0.2  `--kind swift:3` or Swift 3.1.1 `--kind swift:3.1.1`, respectively.
+Swift 3 Actions are executed with Swift 3.0.2  `--kind swift:3` or Swift 3.1.1 `--kind swift:3.1.1`, respectively.
 Always specify kind `swift:3.1.1` as previous versions of Swift are unsupported.

 Actions that specify the kind `swift:3` will no longer be invoked after November 30, 2017.
-You must migrate all Swift actions to use kind `swift:3.1.1`.
-As a best practice, always provide the specific kind when you create or update actions.
+You must migrate all Swift Actions to use kind `swift:3.1.1`.
+As a best practice, always provide the specific kind when you create or update Actions.
 {: tip}

-Swift 3.0.2 actions can use the following packages:
+Swift 3.0.2 Actions can use the following packages:
 - KituraNet version 1.0.1, https://github.com/IBM-Swift/Kitura-net
 - SwiftyJSON version 14.2.0, https://github.com/IBM-Swift/SwiftyJSON
 - IBM Swift Watson SDK version 0.4.1, https://github.com/IBM-Swift/swift-watson-sdk

-Swift 3.1.1 actions can use the following packages:
+Swift 3.1.1 Actions can use the following packages:
 - KituraNet version 1.7.6, https://github.com/IBM-Swift/Kitura-net
 - SwiftyJSON version 15.0.1, https://github.com/IBM-Swift/SwiftyJSON
 - Watson Developer Cloud SDK version 0.16.0, https://github.com/watson-developer-cloud/swift-sdk

-## PHP actions
+## PHP Actions
 {: #openwhisk_ref_php}

-PHP actions are executed with PHP 7.1.
-To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when you create or update an action.
-This behavior is the default when you create an action with a file that has a `.php` extension.
+PHP Actions are executed with PHP 7.1.
+To use this runtime, specify the `wsk` CLI parameter `--kind php:7.1` when you create or update an Action.
+This behavior is the default when you create an Action with a file that has a `.php` extension.

 The following PHP extensions are available in addition to the standard ones: